kuzudb/dspy-kuzu-demo/README.md

 uv run s1_create_embeddings.py
 ```

-### Step 2: Entity resolution workflow in DSPy
+### Step 2: Entity disambiguation workflow in DSPy

-Strictly speaking, the task here is more similar to [_data conflation_](https://www.fullcircl.com/glossary/data-conflation)
+Strictly speaking, the task here is very similar to [_data conflation_](https://www.fullcircl.com/glossary/data-conflation),
-than entity resolution, since we are trying to combine two datasets that are not exactly the same.
+and benefits from disambiguating between similar entities, since we are trying to merge two datasets that are not exactly the same.
-However, to identify with a high degree of confidence which entities from the two datasets
+To identify with a high degree of confidence which entities from the two datasets
-correspond to the same person, we can frame it as an entity resolution problem.
+correspond to the same person, we need to first disambiguate entities based on their attributes.
 We use DSPy to run an "LLM-as-a-judge" workflow that can look at
 the top 3 most similar entities from source 2 for each entity in source 1 and determine if
 they are the same person or not.